simeononsecurity/simeononsecurity.ch/content/articles/the-rise-of-automation/index.en.md

 #### The Role of Artificial Intelligence and Machine Learning

-The incorporation of artificial intelligence (AI) and machine learning (ML) has been a game-changer in the world of automation.
+The incorporation of artificial intelligence (AI) and machine learning (ML) has been a major development in the world of automation.
 AI and ML have enabled machines to learn from experience, get better at tasks over time, and make decisions based on data.
 This has led to the creation of smart machines that can carry out complex tasks with ease.

 AI and ML have also enabled automation to be used in new and innovative ways.
 For example, chatbots powered by AI are being used in customer service to provide immediate assistance to customers.
 Machine learning algorithms are being used in cybersecurity to detect and prevent cyber attacks.
 The potential applications of AI and ML in automation are virtually limitless.